mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.0.5-Release-Notes.md

-MaxScale Release Notes 1.0.5 GA
+# MariaDB MaxScale 1.0.5 Release Notes

 This document details the changes in version 1.0.5 since the release of the 1.0.4 GA of the MaxScale product.